Bushel-of-Lemons/LEMO_Vocabulate/README.md

 - **`'new'` (default, recommended)**:
 Uses Python's standard `split()` method with additional handling for URLs and file paths:
 - Splits text on whitespace
 - Preserves URLs and tokens with periods (e.g., `http://example.com`, `file.txt`) as single tokens
 - Handles multiple consecutive spaces, leading/trailing whitespace consistently
 - **Best for new analyses** and most use cases

-- **`'legacy'`**:
+- **`'old'`**:
 Replicates the exact whitespace tokenization from the original C# Vocabulate:
 - Simple split on whitespace only
 - May produce different counts for text with URLs, file paths, or unusual spacing
 - **Use this only if** you need to exactly replicate results from the original Windows Vocabulate software

 **Important:** The choice of `whitespace_method` only affects the `WC` (word count) column.
 All other metrics (tokenization, dictionary matching, category ratios) are identical between both methods.
+We recommend using the default `'new'` method for all new analyses unless you have a specific reason to replicate legacy results.
+For example, the `new` method will count "anxiety/sadness" as 2 words while the `old` method will count it as 1 word.

 ---

 ## Citation

-If you use this software in your research, please cite the original paper:
+If you use this software in your research, please cite the original paper and the preprint for the paper:

 ```bib
 @article{vine2020natural,